What now? Stormy gears up for the long haul by creating a sanity plan

 Fast-forward to last night: I read that Hope Hicks, a close aide of Trump’s, had tested positive for Covid-19.
 My immediate gut reaction was a mixture of excitement and hope, thinking: “Maybe he’ll get it and this nightmare will end!”
 Then again, as with the bin Laden incident, I felt ashamed.

 This morning, I awoke to the news that my wish had come true when my sister texted me, “Is it wrong to say I hope he dies?
 Or at least gets very sick?”
 I responded, confessing that I had had a similar thought the previous night.
-Then I reflected on the whether it was morally justified to wish for some kind of karmic justice… After all, Trump is not an innocent victim of the coronavirus the way that millions of others have been.
+Then I reflected on whether it was morally justified to wish for some kind of karmic justice… After all, Trump is not an innocent victim of the coronavirus the way that millions of others have been.
 He has had top epidemiological experts advising him, access to the latest data/research, any precautionary equipment (tests, PPE) that he could possibly need, and a whole team of sycophants willing to cater to his every whim, and he has willfully chosen not to utilize any of these resources in a responsible manner.
 Furthermore, as a result of his negligence and his lies, 200,000 people have died.

 So, my thinking is that if the virus is among us and someone is going to catch it—or even die from it—then there is a certain poetic justice in it being him.
 But, looking at the situation from my Christian perspective, I can’t “celebrate” that, in the same way that President Obama never celebrated the death of bin Laden, even though he was the one who ordered the raid.
 Instead, I will follow the lead of both Joe Biden and Nancy Pelosi who have exuded admirable class when they—honestly, I believe—express concern for those GOP members afflicted with the virus and pray for their recovery.
 Because that’s what decent human beings do in a civilized society.
 (Frankly, I’m not sure I would be able to display as much grace as they have, had I undergone the many personal attacks they’ve had to endure from Trump.)